adncllng/vmock/src/pages/blog/en/pavillon.md

 Mockler is invited to go back to Winnipeg's Maison de Artistes in December 2019 to present "Pavillon", a portion of the body of work she produced with participants during her residency.

-Opening: December 5, 2019 (exhibition runs until February 2020).
+Opening: December 5, 2019.
 Discussion with participants and artist: December 7, 2019 (open to public).

+## The artist would like to thank Anass, Babs, Chantal, Chargache, Cédelynne, Danica, Joanne, Mike, Omar Tahar, Ousseni, and Youssef for their generosity, expertise and participation.

+The artist would also like to thank Centre Turbine for organizing the community-based Artist-in-residence project as well as Accueil Francophone, Pluri-Elles, Secrétariat aux relations canadiennes & Maison des artistes visuels francophones for their support in this initiative.

 ![](/img/69086431_2811791285500940_1620093601428013056_o.jpg)